-Between 10 and 12 houses produce a play in a typical year.
-Half of these will be in the Farrer Theatre and half in the Caccia Studio, with occasional productions in converted sites.
+Between 10 and 12 houses may produce a play in a typical year.
+Productions are split between the Farrer Theatre and the Caccia Studio, with occasional productions in converted sites.

 Houses differ in the frequency with which they produce plays.
 Some do so almost annually, some more occasionally.
-However almost all will produce at least one play in a typical boy’s five-year spell.
-House Plays tend to be inclusive — large casts, large backstage teams — so as to involve as many of the boys in the House as possible.
-For this reason they are usually directed by a master, who may or may not be the House Master.
+However almost all will produce at least one play in a students’ five-years at the school.
+House Plays tend to be inclusive — large casts, large backstage crews — so as to involve as many of the students in the House as possible in order to give them the full theatrical experience.
+For this reason they are usually directed by a member of the teaching staff or on occasion a freelance director.

-Productions vary from the minimal to the lavish, and budgets for House Plays can exceed those for School Plays.
+Productions vary from the minimal to the lavish, and budgets for House Plays are typically generous.
 Performance standards vary, of course, but many House Plays achieve brilliant results and attract large audiences.
-The repertoire is extremely wide, including classics, musicals, rep standards, and the best contemporary drama.
+The repertoire is extremely wide, including classics, musicals, comedies, and the best contemporary drama.

 The House Drama Competition